JimMcL/JUtils/README.md

 ImageMagick utility to combine them into an animated GIF file. `JAnimateGIF` provides a relatively simple and robust way to do this.

+    library("JUtils")

     .plotFrame <- function(angle) plot(x = c(sin(angle), 0), y = c(0, cos(angle)),
                                        type = 'l', lwd = 4,
                                        xlim = c(-1, 1), ylim = c(-1, 1),
                                        axes = FALSE, xlab = "", ylab = "")
     JAnimateGIF(frameKeys = seq(0, pi * 2, .1), gifFileName = "test.gif", plotFn = .plotFrame)

+### Adding a raster image to a plot

+A raster image (i.e. a GIF of JPEG file) can be drawn to a plot using `graphics::rasterImage`.
+However, if you want to draw it with the correct aspect ratio, calculating the required position is not straightforward. `JPlotRaster` is a wrapper around `rasterImage` which calculates the correct position of the image, then draws it, based on a point and the desired width of the plotted image.
+The point defaults to the position of the centre of the image, but can alternatively be a corner or point on the middle of an edge.

+    library(jpeg)
+    library("JUtils")

+    plot(...)
+    img <- readJPEG("myjpeg.jpg", native = TRUE)
+    # Draw image centred on (0, 0)
+    JPlotRaster(img, x = 0, y = 0, width = 2)
+    # Draw image with top-left corner at (2, 1)
+    JPlotRaster(img, x = 2, y = 1, width = 2, position = "topleft")

 ### Printing text to a file